vrmiguel/buztd/README.md

 when resources start becoming scarce.
 ```

-More specifically, `bustd` checks for how long, in microseconds, processes have stalled in the last 10 seconds.
-By default, `bustd` will kill a process when processes have stalled for 25 microseconds in the last ten seconds.
+More specifically, `buztd` checks for how long, in microseconds, processes have stalled in the last 10 seconds.
+By default, `buztd` will kill a process when processes have stalled for 25 microseconds in the last ten seconds.

 Example:
 ```